nich-rees/cumc2024.github.io/content/en/visitors-guide/index.md

 - [Granville Island](https://maps.app.goo.gl/TQoBYhFqcd1QyizD7): This place is considered as a bit of a tourist trap, but it has some nice food, and the views are great.
 - [Khatsahlano Street Party](https://maps.app.goo.gl/TeK85PThPNHdzGKB7): Annual street party in Vancouver, if you are here early for the weekend before the conference.
 - You can make the journey to **Richmond** (or spend time there before your flight, as it is much closer to the airport).
   - You can do some shopping, or try some of the great Asian restuarants there.
-Easy places to eat are ff (these places don't serve your typical food court food) although there are many other sit-down restaurants worth checking out as well.
+Easy places to eat are [Aberdeen Center Food Court](https://maps.app.goo.gl/aXg7SbCE3m9WSegy8) and [Richmond Public Market](https://maps.app.goo.gl/mypkUZXYtMpxtMtu6) (these places don't serve your typical food court food) although there are many other sit-down restaurants worth checking out as well.
 Things are a little cheaper, but many places here only take cash
   - You can also check out the[Richmond Night Market](https://maps.app.goo.gl/EJ4AuPNuXrxSL2QS8).
 Note that this place is considered to be very overpriced, but can make for a memorable experience.
   - To prevent confusion for transit: southbound trains alternate between going towards Richmond ("Richmond Brighouse") and towards the airport ("YVR Airport").
 They split at the Bridgeport station.